Andrew Artenstein, MD

 Tufts University School of Medicine

-Baystate was among the first to recognize residency education for what it is - postgraduate education.
-Our training programs blend academic and clinical training into a total learning experience that produces highly qualified physicians and excellent teachers, who acquire the requisite skills to pursue lifelong learning.
+Baystate was among the first to recognize residency training for what it is - postgraduate education.
+Our training programs blend academic and clinical training into a total learning experience that produces highly qualified physicians and excellent teachers.
 Baystate prepares residents for careers in clinical medicine, subspecialty medicine, or academic medicine, whatever their ultimate career goals.
 A commitment to scholarship and education is part of the cultural fabric of the Baystate community.
 Residents and fellows in our programs are expected to complete at least one research project of publishable quality.
 Mentorship by core faculty to achieve this goal is provided.